How Battery Size Affects Your Solar Battery Rebate 2026?

 Why Battery Size Matters for Rebates

 The size of the battery, which is in kilowatt-hours (kWh), directly influences your eligibility and the amount of savings you can get.
-The majority of rebate programs are calculated to reward systems within a range of capacity, usually between 5kWh and 100kWh.
+Eligible battery systems must generally be between 5 kWh and 100 kWh in nominal capacity, with STCs available for the first 50 kWh of usable capacity.

 This is where the solar battery rebate in 2026 comes into play; when you want to take advantage of rebates, but not to spend on unneeded capacity.